Jenna Goode - Founder

 Megan was a professional ballet dancer and teacher who discovered the benefits of Pilates early in her dancing career.
-She has been practicing Pilates for over ten years and dancing for over twenty years.
+She has been practicing Pilates for over a decade and dancing for over twenty years.
 She earned her BFA in Dance from the University of Oklahoma.
 Megan completed her Mat Certification with the Physical Mind Institute in 2010.
 She later completed her Balanced Body Reformer Teacher Training with Balanced Body Nashville and completed her comprehensive Pilates teacher training with Core Collective Broad.
 In 2020, she took the NCPT exam and became a Nationally Certified Pilates Teacher.
 She fell in love with Pilates because of its similarities to dance in the way it lengthens and strengthens the body while maintaining healthy alignment.

 Maggie has practiced Pilates since 2006 - throughout 3 pregnancies, through multiple injuries and in great health.
 She loves how it can be tailored to fit wherever you are and can return you to health and balance.
 Maggie has taught fitness classes for many years and she loves that Pilates doesn't get easier, but that the work continues to challenge the body as it gets stronger.

 Kirsten has always loved to move!
 An avid runner with over 15 years’ experience, she has run 11 marathons including Boston (3x).
 She has been an indoor cycling instructor for the past 6 1/2 years and was thrilled to expand her teaching and movement knowledge in 2019 at Core by completing the Teacher Training.
 She loves that Pilates is truly a mind-body, balanced practice.
 She loves being able to share her love for movement with others as they grow and are challenged in their own movement practices.